alshedivat/al-folio/_pages/about.md

 Hello, I'm Chaitanya!
 I recently graduated from the Masters of Science in Language Technologies (MLT) program at the Language Technologies Institute, School of Computer Science, [Carnegie Mellon University](http://www.cmu.edu).
 I am joining the [Allen Institute for Artificial Intelligence](https://allenai.org){:target="\_blank"} this coming fall!

 At CMU, I worked at [Neulab](https://cs.cmu.edu/~neulab) with Professor [Graham Neubig](http://phontron.com).
-My research work has revolved around the topics such as neural machine translation, multilingual models, deep structured prediction and graphical models.
-You can find my publications on this website or on [Google Scholar](https://scholar.google.com/citations?user=s3MzzwwAAAAJ) for a more updated list.
+My research work has revolved around topics such as neural machine translation, multilingual models, deep structured prediction and graphical models.
+You can find my publications here on this website or on [Google Scholar](https://scholar.google.com/citations?user=s3MzzwwAAAAJ) for a more updated list.
 I am generally interested in machine learning problems applied to language and linguistics.
-Of late, I have been interested in hybrid models of probabilistic graphical models and neural networks.
+Of late, I have been exploring hybrid models of probabilistic graphical models and neural networks.
 <br>

 My email is `cmalaviy@cs.cmu.edu`.
 I'm always happy to discuss research, or just brainstorm ideas.